Grolm History, Family Crest & Coats of Arms

 Early History of the Grolm family

 This web page shows only a small excerpt of our Grolm research.
-Another 162 words (12 lines of text) covering the years 1678 and 1760 are included under the topic Early Grolm History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) covering the years 1335, 1279, 1327, 1319, 1678, 1760, 1695, 1699 and 1709 are included under the topic Early Grolm History in all our PDF Extended History products and printed products wherever possible.

 Grolm Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Grolm include Groome, Grome, Groom and others.

 Early Notables of the Grolm family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early Grolm Notables in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Grolm Notables in all our PDF Extended History products and printed products wherever possible.